jboss-developer/jboss-portal-quickstarts/simplest-hello-world-portlet/README.md

 * Point your web browser at the base URL of your portal (URL of a default local GateIn Portal installation is [http://127.0.0.1:8080/portal/classic](http://127.0.0.1:8080/portal/classic)).
 * Sign in as root or other user with manager:/platform/administrators permissions.
 * Go to Top Menu > Group > Administration > Application Registry and hit Import Applications.
-After having done so, you should see the newly imported Simplest Hello World Portlet under the simplest-hello-world-portlet Category.
+After that, you should see the newly imported Simplest Hello World Portlet under the simplest-hello-world-portlet Category.
 * Then you can add the example portlet to a page of your choice: either (a) to a new page or (b) to an existing page.
   * If you have chosen (a) to add the portlet to a new page: